Full name Mitchell Eric Claydon

 |Last Twenty20||Surrey v Kent at The Oval, Jul 29, 2016 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

 An Australian-born quick bowler, Claydon took advantage of his British passport to sign for Yorkshire in 2005.
-He made just two first-class appearances in two seasons for the white rose and was released at the end of 2006, after a stress fracture of the back had kept him out of action for much of the season.
+Darren Lehmann, then at Yorkshire, was an early influence, but Claydon made just two first-class appearances in two seasons for the White Rose and was released at the end of 2006 after a stress fracture of the back had kept him out of action for much of the season.

 Durham took a gamble on him in 2007 and although he initially made little impact he remained on their books.
 By 2009 he had progressed far enough to become a first XI regular, and contributed 22 wickets to Durham's Championship-winning campaign, while also playing plenty of limited-overs cricket.

 Thereafter Claydon's opportunities were limited at a county rich in seam bowling talent, but Kent were sufficiently impressed by a loan spell in 2013 to pin hopes on him for 2014.
 He turned in a decent stint - more than 500 Championship overs - to help offset Kent's meagre pace bowling resources.
 He was recalled by Durham in September for their final game and his career-best 6 for 104 helped them secure the County Championship, but had already signed a contract for a permanent transfer to Kent.

 He has signalled that he wishes to return to coaching in New South Wales once he retires.